rsghosh/rsghosh.github.io/_projects/03-zip-tie-installer.md

 ## Demonstration

-The following video shows how to use the zip tie installer:
+In the following video, my teammate demonstrates how to use the zip tie
+installer:

 {% include elements/video-figure.html id="1FGn_M0SpABBWSmrCcECfglYL0JOBHeVG" provider="google drive" caption="Demonstration" %}